eduardtomasek/synapse-element-postgres-stack/README.md

 sudo docker-compose up -d
 ```

 Use Portainer to check state of containers.
-Setting up database by Synapse take some time.
+Setting up database by Synapse takes some time.

 When everything is ok and running without error setup first user.